elidickinson/shot-power-scraper/shot_power_scraper/extensions/CUSTOM_FILTERS.md

 ## How It Works

-- Build script operates on `/tmp/uBlock` source
+- Build script operates on `extensions/uBlock/` source
-- Your `custom-rules.txt` gets injected into the build
+- Your `ad-block-custom-rules.txt` gets injected into the build
 - Build compiles all filter lists (including yours) to DNR JSON
 - Output copied to `ublock-lite-custom/`